MarkGibbons/chefapi_client_organizations/README.md

-# chefapi_node_auth
+# chefapi_client_organizations

-This code provides a standin for a real REST interface that checks users for access to manage chef nodes.
+This code provides a go client interface to the chefapi to interact with organizations.
+In the chefapi demonstration this endpoint is used to populate the pull down list of organizations.
+See the chefapi_demo_server repository to see how this code was installed and started.

-# Endpoints
+## Endpoints
 -----------

-## GET /auth/NODENAME/user/USERNAME
+## GET /orgs
 ===========================

 ### Request